Preparing Yourself For Buying A Home In The Northwest Valley Before The End of 2019

-Buying a home in 2019 is much the same as it has always been – except for a few important differences and changes.
-And the more you know about it, the better off you will be, being better able to minimize unpleasant surprises.
-Some of the things you will have to contend with in 2019 are a shifting lending landscape, rising interest rates, and changes in down payment expectations within local markets.
-All this means that you need to prepare yourself for buying a home in the Northwest Valley before the end of 2019.
+Buying a home in 2019 is pretty much the same as always-except there are a few differences and changes you need to know about.
+The more you know and prepare, the better off you’ll be and with fewer unwanted surprises.
+Some of the items you need to take note of in 2019 including a changing lending landscape, rising interest rates, and changes to expectations regarding down payments within the local market.
+This just means that you need to prepare yourself for buying a home in the Northwest Valley before the end of 2019.

 Importance of Pre-approval

-One important change in the process of buying a home, especially before the end of 2019, is the current importance of pre-approval.
-Right now, inventory is low, so in many markets, pre-approval has become more important than ever for buyers.
-It’s a strong a seller’s market, and there are fewer cash buyers now, so sellers want to see buyers with that pre-approval letter in hand.
+One of the most important changes in the home buying process, especially before 2019 ends, is the importance of a pre-approval.
+Inventory is quite low so having a pre-approval has become vital for buyers.
+With such a strong sellers’ market with fewer cash buyers, so sellers want a strong buyer coming to them with a pre-approval in hand.

 Rising Interest Rates

-In addition, mortgage interest rates are going up – an important consideration for buying a home in the Northwest Valley before the end of 2019.
-Interest rates are expected to climb as high as 5% for 30-year loans.
-Basically, that means that if you’re considering buying a home, now may be the time to do it before interest rates rise any higher.
+Additionally, mortgage interest rates are rising which is important to consider for buying a home in the Northwest Valley before the end of 2019.
+In 2019, interest rates are expected to get up to as high as 5% for 30-year loans.
+So, if you’re considering buying a home, it may be best to do it earlier rather than later to save on interest.

 Credit Score Still Matters